Our next performance will live-streamed on Scholar's Play, a Twitch channel dedicated to playing and discussing games through a scholarly lens.

-Our next installation will be at the Rathskeller Club in San Francisco, an underground salon that is home to the Bay Area's growing community of artists, designers, and engineers who are pioneering the field of experience design.
-While this event is primarily intended for club members, there are a few spots available to the general public.
-If you're interested in attending, reach out and we'll see what we can do.
+We gave a public performance for a live audience (in the style of augmented radio play) at the Rathskeller Club in San Francisco, an underground salon that is home to the Bay Area's growing community of artists, designers, and engineers who are pioneering the field of experience design.
+The performance was followed by a lively Q&A session.

 Our second installation in Montreal was hosted by the LUDOV lab at Université de Montréal, where we also delivered our fourth public performance.
 Because it is a francophone university, Jonathan Lessard helped to translate the behind-the-scenes action in real-time, while our host Bernard Perron live-mixed audio.

 Our first installation outside the United States was hosted by the Technoculture, Art, and Games (TAG) interdisciplinary center at Concordia University in Montreal.
 A day of private performances concluded with our third public performance, held for TAG members and visitors to the center.
 After UPS failed to deliver our model theatre on time, Chris Venner-Tan and Roxanne Baril-Bédard built an ad-hoc one (whose curtain hung on a pipe suspended from the ceiling) in the hour before our first scheduled performance.
 Additionally, one of our players was Squinky, whose Coffee: A Misunderstanding was an early influence on the project.